Taste the Rainbow: 25 Food and Beverage Brands Supporting Pride

 The bars are available for $14.95 for a pack of six.

-Through the month of June, a dollar from every purchase of IT'SUGAR's Rainbow Bacon sour candy strips benefits GLAAD.
+Through the month of June, a dollar from every purchase of Rainbow Bacon sour candy strips from It'Sugar benefits GLAAD.

-Grab a 6-ounce online or at any of the sweet shop's 100 stores nationwide.
+Grab a 6-ounce pack online or at any of the sweet shop's 100 stores nationwide.

 Through June, Insomnia Cookies is serving up a Love Sweet Love package, a dozen cookies in the flavors of your choice -- from Chocolate Chunk and Oatmeal Raisin to Blue Ribbon Blueberry and Vegan Birthday Cake, and more.